MayankPrajapat615/Amazon_demo/README.md

 # 🛍️ Amazon Clone Website

 This is a front-end clone of the Amazon homepage created using **HTML** and **CSS**.
 The project mimics the layout and basic features of the original Amazon site to demonstrate UI design and responsive structure.
+Now making it as per India's AMAZON website.

 ## 📂 Folder Structure